- Moon Hall College/Burys Court

 - E email@example.com

-- A mainstream independent school for pupils aged from 5 to 16
+- An independent school for boys and girls aged from 5 to 16.

 - Boarding: No